-'Ay, a handkerchief!' echoed my comrade, and with

-a louder shout apprised the captain.
+"Ay, a handkerchief !" echoed my comrade, and with a louder shout apprised the captain.

-Quickly now-like the running out and training of a great gun-the long cabin spy-glass was thrust through the mizen-rigging from the high platform of the poop; whereupon a human figure was plainly seen upon the inland rock, eagerly waving toward us what seemed to be the handkerchief.
+Quickly now-like the running out and training of a great gun-the long cabin spy-glass was thrust through the mizzen rigging from the high platform of the poop; whereupon a human figure was plainly seen upon the inland rock.